-Your first encounter with Bioschemas profiles
+1. Your first encounter with Bioschemas profiles

-As seen on Figure 1, each profile will show you details such as current version, release date, use cases, crosswalk, tasks and issues, usage examples and live deploys.
+As seen on Figure 1, each profile will show you details such as current version, release date, use cases, crosswalk, tasks and issues, usage examples and current live deploys.

-In the next section, we will present some hints on those profiles that have been, so far, more broadly used, i.e., mainly customizing generic types rather corresponding to specific Life Science entities.
+In the next section, we will present some hints on those profiles that have been more broadly used so far, i.e., mainly customizing generic types rather corresponding to specific Life Science entities.

-A guided tour to some selected Bioschemas profiles
+3. A guided tour to some selected Bioschemas profiles

 If your resource provides data and you can easily identify a common entity type for all the data contained in it, you should probably go for a Dataset profile.
 Let’s clarify what we mean by “common type”.
 Let’s suppose you have chemical compounds including drugs, proteins and cells.
 If you see them all as the same thing, chemical compound, you have one Dataset, and you have found the right profile for you.
 However, if you actually distinguish drugs from proteins from cells and so, and (maybe even) tailor the information provided for each case, you have a data catalog and multiple datasets, you should use both, one DataCatalog and multiple Datasets.